yejiahaoderek/Hunt-The-Wumpus-Game/README.md

 I would say the most tricky part in the class is connecting all the rooms(vertices) together.
 Two double loops are used to reach that end and I spent a lot of time trying to figure out what index do I need to use inside the loops.
 I finally made it by drawing a picture of the graph and titled the rows and columns to see the underlying process I need to write.
 Besides, A very straightforward structure of implementing the game, which I learned from Alice’s thought, is used to follow the rules of the game.
 Separating the game into four stages: {normal, shoot, quit, gameover} represented by Enum, rules are written respectively according to different stages of the game.

 ## Results
-click the Example.mov to watch how I play the game.
+Watch the `Example.mov` to watch how I play the game.
-Example.mov

 ## Extensions
  1) I drew pictures to represent different states of Wumpus and Hunter